bboc/things3-export/README.md

 # things3-export

 Export Script for Things 3 (by Cultured Code): Convert all tasks in all projects to TaskPaper files.
-Headers and checklists are preserved, tags are ignored (for now).
+Headers, checklists, notes and tags are preserved.

 I created this because I found that things is great for capturing tasks and reminders for stuff to do, but I am much more effective when I plan projects in TaskPaper.
 YMMV.